Diphtheria, Tetanus Toxoids, Acellular Pertussis, Hepatitis B (Recombinant), and Poliovirus (Inactivated) Vaccine

 Use: Labeled Indications

-Diphtheria, tetanus, pertussis, poliomyelitis, and hepatitis B prevention: Combination vaccine for the active immunization against diphtheria, tetanus, pertussis, hepatitis B virus (all known subtypes), and poliomyelitis (caused by poliovirus types 1, 2, and 3)
+Diphtheria, tetanus, pertussis, poliomyelitis, and hepatitis B prevention: Active immunization against diphtheria, tetanus, pertussis, hepatitis B virus (all known subtypes), and poliomyelitis in infants born of HBsAg-negative mothers, beginning as early as 6 weeks of age through 6 years of age (prior to the seventh birthday).

-- Primary vaccination for DTaP, Hep B, and IPV in children at 2, 4, and 6 months of age.
+- Primary vaccination for DTaP, Hep B, and IPV in infants at 2, 4, and 6 months of age.

 - To complete the primary vaccination series in children who have received DTaP (Infanrix) and who are scheduled to receive the other components of the vaccine.
 Whenever feasible, the same manufacturer should be used to provide the pertussis component; however, vaccination should not be deferred if a specific brand is not known or is not available.
 HepB and IPV from different manufacturers are interchangeable.

-Primary immunization: Infants and Children 6 weeks to <7 years: IM: 0.5 mL/dose; administer as a 3-dose series at 2-, 4-, and 6 months of age in 6- to 8-week intervals (preferably 8-week intervals).
+Primary immunization: Infants ≥6 weeks and Children <7 years: IM: 0.5 mL per dose for a total of three doses administered as follows: 2, 4, and 6 months of age in 6- to 8-week intervals (preferably 8-week intervals).
 Vaccination usually begins at 2 months, but may be started as early as 6 weeks of age.
+Preterm infants should be vaccinated according to their chronological age from birth.

-Use in infants and children previously vaccinated with one or more component, and who are also scheduled to receive all vaccine components:
+Previous vaccination with one or more components and scheduled to receive all vaccine components: Infants and Children <7 years:

-Infants previously vaccinated with hepatitis B vaccine: Infants previously vaccinated with 1 or 2 doses of another hepatitis B vaccine may use Pediarix to complete the 3-dose series.
-Not for use as birth dose of hepatitis B vaccine.
-Infants born to HBsAg-positive women should begin dosing with DTaP-HepB-IPV by age 6-8 weeks after receiving the single antigen hepatitis B vaccine at birth (ACIP [Robinson 2016]).
+Hepatitis B vaccine: If previously vaccinated with 1 or 2 doses of another hepatitis B vaccine may use Pediarix to complete the 3-dose series.
+Not for use as birth dose of hepatitis B vaccine; infants who received a birth dose of hepatitis B vaccine may receive a 3-dose series of Pediarix (total of 4 hepatitis B vaccine doses).
+Infants born to HBsAg-positive women should begin dosing with DTaP-HepB-IPV by age 6 to 8 weeks after receiving the single antigen hepatitis B vaccine at birth (CDC/ACIP [Schillie 2018]).

-Infants previously vaccinated with diphtheria and tetanus toxoids, and acellular pertussis vaccine (DTaP): Infants previously vaccinated with 1 or 2 doses of Infanrix may use Pediarix to complete the first 3 doses of the series; use of Pediarix to complete DTaP vaccination started with products other than Infanrix has not been studied.
+Diphtheria, tetanus toxoids, and acellular pertussis vaccine (DTaP): If previously vaccinated with 1 or 2 doses of Infanrix may use Pediarix to complete the first 3 doses of the series; use of Pediarix to complete DTaP vaccination started with products other than Infanrix has not been studied.

-Infants previously vaccinated with inactivated polio vaccine (IPV): Infants previously vaccinated with 1 or 2 doses of IPV may use Pediarix to complete the first 3 doses of the series.
+Inactivated polio vaccine (IPV): If previously vaccinated with 1 or 2 doses of IPV may use Pediarix to complete the first 3 doses of the series.

 Store under refrigeration at 2°C to 8°C (36°F to 46°F); do not freeze.
 Discard if frozen.
-The following stability information has also been reported for Pediarix: May be stored at room temperature for up to 24 hours (Cohen 2007).
+Extended storage information at room temperature may be available; contact product manufacturer to obtain current recommendations.

 Fingolimod: May diminish the therapeutic effect of Vaccines (Inactivated).
 Management: Vaccine efficacy may be reduced.
 Complete all age-appropriate vaccinations at least 2 weeks prior to starting fingolimod.
 If vaccinated during fingolimod therapy, revaccinate 2 to 3 months after fingolimod discontinuation.
 Consider therapy modification

-Meningococcal Polysaccharide (Groups A / C / Y and W-135) Tetanus Toxoid Conjugate Vaccine: May diminish the therapeutic effect of Tetanus Toxoids Vaccines.
-Management: When possible, administer the meningococcal polysaccharide (groups A / C / Y and W-135) tetanus toxoid conjugate vaccine either together with or at least one month before a tetanus toxoids-containing vaccine.
+Meningococcal (Groups A / C / Y and W-135) Conjugate Vaccine: Tetanus Toxoids Vaccines may diminish the therapeutic effect of Meningococcal (Groups A / C / Y and W-135) Conjugate Vaccine.
+Management: When possible, administer the meningococcal polysaccharide (groups A / C / Y and W-135) conjugate vaccine (Nimenrix brand) either together with, or at least one month before, a tetanus toxoids-containing vaccine.
 Consider therapy modification

 Venetoclax: May diminish the therapeutic effect of Vaccines (Inactivated).
 Monitor therapy